Best Travel Insurance for Seniors: Plans for Ages 65 to 80

 Generali Global Assistance

-Generali offers the most flexible pre-existing condition waiver with a 24-hour purchase window after booking, compared to the 14 to 21 days most companies require.
-All Generali plans cover 100% of trip costs with no caps, providing comprehensive protection for expensive senior travel.
+Generali has a pre-existing condition waiver, which requires purchase within 24 hours of booking rather than the 14 to 21 days most providers require.
+All Generali plans cover 100% of trip costs with no caps, a practical advantage for seniors booking higher-cost travel.

-Preferred (93 score) and Premium (90 score) plans offer the strongest pre-existing condition coverage.
+The Preferred plan (93 score) and Premium plan (90 score) offer the strongest pre-existing condition coverage for older travelers.

 Preferred Plan Key Features: